 Without over-allotment exercise With over-allotment exercise

-Per share \$ \$
+Per share \$ 0.56 \$ 0.56

-Total \$ \$
+Total \$4,535,316.24 \$5,215,614.76

 We estimate that the total expenses of this offering, excluding discounts and commissions, will be approximately \$1,585,000, which includes legal, accounting and printing costs and various other fees associated with registration and listing of our common stock.
+The underwriters have agreed to reimburse us for certain additional expenses incurred by us in connection with this offering.

 The underwriters have advised us that they may make short sales of our common stock in connection with this offering, resulting in the sale by the underwriters of a greater number of shares than they are required to purchase pursuant to the underwriting agreement.
-The short position resulting from those short sales will be deemed a "covered" short position to the extent that it does not exceed the 1,365,000 shares subject to the underwriters' overallotment option and will be deemed a "naked" short position to the extent that it exceeds that number.
+The short position resulting from those short sales will be deemed a "covered" short position to the extent that it does not exceed the 1,214,817 shares subject to the underwriters' overallotment option and will be deemed a "naked" short position to the extent that it exceeds that number.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the trading price of the common stock in the open market that could adversely affect investors who purchase shares in this offering.
 The underwriters may reduce or close out their covered short position either by exercising the overallotment option or by purchasing shares in the open market.
 In determining which of these alternatives to pursue, the underwriters will consider the price at which shares are available for purchase in the open market as compared to the price at which they may purchase shares through the overallotment option.
 Any "naked" short position will be closed out by purchasing shares in the open market.
 Similar to the other stabilizing transactions described below, open market purchases made by the underwriters to cover all or a portion of their short position may have the effect of preventing or retarding a decline in the market price of our common stock following this offering.
 As a result, our common stock may trade at a price that is higher than the price that otherwise might prevail in the open market.